projectara/greybus-spec/source/device_class.rst

   Firmware Request.
 - The time interval between a Fetch Firmware Response and the Release Firmware Request.
+- The time interval between the Find Firmware Response and the Release Firmware Request.

 If any of the above timeouts occur, the AP shall respond with GB_OP_TIMEOUT in the status byte of the Response header, to the next